How does the Court deal with the division of matrimonial assets in a divorce?

 This case is important because the Court of Appeal reaffirmed and clarified its recent decision in ANJ vs ANK that, in determining what a fair and equitable division of matrimonial assets is, the court will follow a structured approach consisting of 3 broad steps.
 These 3 broad steps are:

 - Express as a ratio the parties’ direct contributions relative to each other, having regard to the amount of financial contribution each party made towards the acquisition or improvement of the matrimonial assets;

 - Express as a second ratio the parties’ indirect contributions relative to each other, having regard to both financial and non-financial contributions; and

-The cash balance in the parties’ respective Central Provident Fund Accounts, the family car, jewellery, shares and savings, all accumulated during the marriage are considered as matrimonial assets and therefore will be divided between the parties to the marriage upon the marriage being dissolved.
+The cash balance in the parties’ respective Central Provident Fund Accounts, the family car, jewellery, shares and savings, all accumulated during the marriage, are considered matrimonial assets and therefore will be divided between the parties to the marriage upon the marriage being dissolved.

-After a marriage has been dissolved, the Court would decide how the matrimonial assets are to be divided between the husband and the wife.
-The Court has to make an order as to the division between the parties of the matrimonial assets or the sale of any such assets and the division of the proceeds of such a sale in such proportions as the Court considers fair.
+After a marriage has been dissolved, the Court would decide how the matrimonial assets are divided between the husband and the wife.
+Then, the Court has to make an order as to the division between the parties of the matrimonial assets or the sale of any such assets and the division of the proceeds of such a sale in such proportions as the Court considers fair.

 - The extent of the contributions made by each party in money, property or work towards acquiring, improving or maintaining the matrimonial assets;

 - The needs of the children of the marriage;